CONNECT 2023

 While eczema is a complicated disease with multiple underlying pathologies, there is abundant evidence that a large part of the underlying root cause of eczema stems from gut microbiome dysfunction.
 This presentation will present the latest published research on the gut/skin connection as well as an overview on how to use functional medicine tests like stool tests and organic acid tests to determine and treat the root cause of eczema.
 In addition, new advances in pharmaceuticals, supplements, and botanicals for treating eczema will be covered.
 Eczema doesn’t just affect infants and kids; many people suffer with eczema well into adulthood.
 Dr. Greenberg will present several eczema case studies with before and after photos and lab results.
 Attendees will leave this talk with an arsenal of new evidence-based clinical tools to confidently treat their patients’ toughest eczema problems using naturopathic medicine.

-Estimated CE: 1 Category 1 CE and .15 Pharmacology CE for Washington NDs.
+Estimated CE credit: 1 Category 1 credit, including 0.15 Pharmacology credit, for Washington-licensed NDs.

 Jeff Harris, ND